What is social value? (A supplier's guide: Procurement Act 2023)

 Tussell is the market's trusted source of public sector market insights, and is already being used by buyers all over the country to promote social value through procurement and save time and money in the procurement process.

-Tussell is also used by over half of the UK's strategic suppliers to increase their social value offering, diversify their supply chains and to find more opportunities to do business with the public sector.
+Tussell is also used by over half of the UK's Strategic Suppliers to increase their social value offering, diversify their supply chains and to find more opportunities to do business with the public sector.

 Book a demo with the Tussell team today to find out how you can start benefiting today.